gpageot/JenkinsUE4/Documentation/SETUP.md

 After the engine is registered, and the project created, you can right click on the uproject file and select "Generate Visual Studio project files"

+## Perforce disk space

+If you are limited by the amount of disk space on your perforce server, you should limit the number of revisions of the binary files.

+To limit the number of revisions, you need to modify the filetype to add the "+Sn" option

+This can be automatize in a commands

+	p4 edit -t binary+wS10 ....dll

+Or ever better by changing the perforce "typemap", this way if any files is added, those will also get the revision limitation.

+    binary+wS10 //ue4jenkins/....exe
+    binary+wS10 //ue4jenkins/....dll
+    binary+wS10 //ue4jenkins/....lib
+    binary+wS10 //ue4jenkins/....pdb
+	binary+wS10 //ue4jenkins/....so

+## Preparation for first packaging

+You will need to run a package locally first, as UE4 script will want to update files you usually don't changes

+Note that none of those file will be modified

+TODO : change filetype to "text+w" ?

+    Engine/Binaries/DotNET/IOS/....exe.config
+    Engine/Binaries/Win64/....target
+    Engine/Binaries/Win64/....modules
+    Engine/Binaries/Win64/....version
+    Engine/Plugins/....modules
+    Project/Binaries/....modules
+    Project/Plugins/Binaries/....modules